DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/schedule.md

 - Introduce Foley
   - Aesthetics of Foley - [notes](../lectures/week-3/sdff-chapter-2/)
 > Assignment 1: [Foley Design](../assignments/assignment-1-foley-design) - Due Tuesday, 9/17; find a time to rehearse as a group before Tuesday.
+- Watch the animation again to decide which Foley item to bring in

 ## Thursday

-- Make sure to submit something to D2L for the readings.
-A good example would be your username for hypothesis!
-- Watch the animation again to decide which Foley item to bring in
 - Continue watching clips from Foley Grail [Chapter 3](../lectures/week-3/foley-grail-chap-3-pt-2/)